IanKaire/stock-market-trend-prediction/README.md

 ## Introduction
 This is an stock market trend prediction application which uses a deep learning model known as L.S.T.M (Long Short Term Memory) to forecast stock prices.
 I picked a very big data frame for accuracy of prediction, more reason, LSTM is very accurate with long term dependencies unlike ARIMA & FaceBook Prophet.

-My final project
+My final year project 😄

 You are free to visit https://iankaire-stock-market-trend-prediction.streamlit.app/on your desktop to find the hosted version of this app.
 I have commented my code for ease of understanding.